Hezkore/openSUSE/software/floorp.md

 ## prefs.js

 No matter how we installed Floorp, it is weirdly configured by default.\
-You can go through Floorp and try and find all of the things to change.\
+You can go through all Floorp settings, tons of menus, just to try and find all of the things to change.\
 Or we can simply add some things to `prefs.js` to instantly fix some of the things.

-First, start Floorp once, then close it and make sure Floorp isn't running somewhere else.\
+First, start Floorp once.\
+Then close it, and make sure Floorp isn't running somewhere else.\
 Then navigate to `~/.floorp/<profile directory>`.\
-`<profile directory>` is usually a bunch of numbers ending with `default-release`.\
+`<profile directory>` is a directory, usually named a bunch of numbers and ending with `default-release`.\
 Find the `prefs.js` file in that directory.

 Add this to the end of the `prefs.js` file: